-In addition, once a year the Office of Facilities Services conducts a fire extinguisher training which is directly geared towards all members of the Office of Facilities Services and the University Police Department.
+In a normal year (Non-Pandemic), the Office of Facilities Services conducts a fire extinguisher training annually which is directly geared towards all members of the Office of Facilities Services and the University Police Department.
 This training is advertised and open to all members of the University Community.